 Currency: Australia Dollar (AUD; symbol A$) = 100 cents.
 Notes are in denominations of A$ 100, 50, 20, 10 and 5.
 Coins are in denominations of A$ 2 and 1, and 50, 20, 10 and 5 cents.

 Credit/Debit Cards and ATMs: Major credit cards are accepted.
 Use may be restricted in small towns and outback areas, as is ATM availability

 Traveler's Cheques: Widely accepted in major currencies at banks or large hotels.
 However, some banks may charge a fee for cashing traveler's cheques.
 To avoid additional exchange rate charges, travelers are advised to take traveler's cheques in a major currency.

 Exchange rates: Australia dollars (AUD) per US dollar - 0.9694 (2011 est.), 1.0902 (2010), 1.2822 (2009), 1.2059 (2008), 1.2137 (2007), 1.3285 (2006), 1.3095 (2005), 1.3598 (2004), 1.5419 (2003)

 Other Australia Economy Info

-We hope that your Australian jobs search will be successful and you will get Australia visa too.
-So, now find out how to prepare the Australia cover letter and Australian CV.
+We hope that your Australia jobs search will be successful and you will get Australia visa too.
+So, now find out how to prepare the Australia cover letter and Australia CV.
 When they are ready, you may distribute them to your prospective employers and start preparing for an Australia job interview.